mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 Thi observed him with a feigned frown.

 "You seem a bit on-edge.
-Have a bit of the ghost."
+Come share in the spirit with us."

-Thi held up the pipe to Kip's nose and encouraged him to take a drag.
-He took the pipe, but immediately tried to give it back.
+Thi held up glowing blue syringe to Kip and encouraged him to take it.
+He took the device, familiar to him in touch but not in sight, and immediately tried to give it back.

 "See this is what I'm talking about," said Lissa, pulling out a dagger.
 Thi swiftly moved behind him and held it to his neck before he could move to escape.
-Realizing he wasn't going anywhere, he carefully took up the pipe onto his lips, trying his best not to inhale.
+Realizing he wasn't going anywhere, he carefully looked closer at the syringe but an impatient Setre took it from him and held his arm tight enough to break it if he struggled any more.

-"Inhale!," thi commanded, tightening hae grip on the dagger.
+"Stop!" she commanded, tightening her grip.
+Lissa was licking the rim of his ear while still holding a dagger to his neck.

-He inhaled a small bit and the smoke triggered his cough reflex almost immediately.
-He tried to cough without moving his neck into the dagger, and Lissa lowered it and put it away, saying "There you go.
-You'll get the hang of it.
-One more."
+Setre moved the syringe to his chest, away from his hearts, and punctured his skin, finishing the injection quicker than any he had ever done.
+A blue glow began to radiate out from where the injection started, and immediately seized his lungs.
+He tried to cough without moving his neck into the dagger, and Lissa lowered it, saying "There you go, my little Heikoan.
+You'll start to feel it."

-He caught his breath and took another drag.
-This time it was longer and smoother, and he felt his muscles relaxing significantly, almost to the point of being immovable.
-His head was rushing with countless thoughts and feelings; if he stopped to consider any of them, they would slip away in the next moment.
+He continued to cough uncontrollably, struggling to regain control of his breathing.
+But then he felt his muscles relaxing, almost to the point of being immovable, and his head was rushing with countless thoughts and feelings; if he stopped to consider any of them, they would slip away in the next moment.
+His breathing became automatic.
+A passenger in his own body.

 "There you go," Lissa said while thi laid him down on the floor.
 He could feel hae hands traveling across his skin and multiplying to eight, twelve hands.
 There was an internal tension brewing inside between his self-identity and his suppressed hedonistic desires.
 He put his hand around the pendant on his neck.